Contributed by Majernik & Mihalikova.

 2.1.
 Regulated market

-At present, the Bratislava Stock Exchange, a.s. is the sole operator of a regulated market of securities in the Slovak Republic.
+At present, the Bratislava Stock Exchange, a.s.
+(Bratislava Stock Exchange/stock exchange) is the sole operator of a regulated market of securities in the Slovak Republic.

 2.2.
 Non-regulated market

-The Bratislava Stock Exchange also operates a multilateral trading facility (MTF) under its rules of the multilateral trading facility for the purpose of joining or enabling to join business interests of several third parties to buy and sell securities within the system and in compliance with fixed rules; this results in conclusion of securities transaction on the MTF.
+Bratislava Stock Exchange also operates a multilateral trading facility (MTF) under its rules of the multilateral trading facility for the purpose of connecting, or enabling to connect interests of various third parties’ entities (zaujmy viacerych stran) to buy and sell securities within the system and in compliance with fixed rules; this results in the conclusion of securities transaction on the MTF.

 3. Key Listing Requirements